Traditional Brazilian Moqueca Recipe in English (Seafood Stew Guide)

 Instructions for Making Traditional Brazilian Moqueca

-- Prepare the Base: In a large pot, heat dendê oil (or olive oil) over medium heat.
-Add sliced onions, garlic, and bell peppers.
-Sauté until they soften and become fragrant.
+In a large, heavy-bottomed pot or Dutch oven, heat 2 tablespoons of dendê oil (or olive oil if you don’t have dendê) over medium heat.
+Add the sliced onions, minced garlic, and sliced bell peppers.
+Sauté for 5–7 minutes, stirring occasionally, until the vegetables soften and become fragrant.
+This forms the savory foundation of your stew.

 Serving and Storage Tips